FranceDigues/SIRS-Digues-PluginQGis/README.md

 Connection to couchdb service is done with ` couchdb_connector.py` file.

+Debug : use of First Aid qgis' plugin.
+Install it from qgis' base extensions; open it in parallele of your plugin in qgis; place your breakpoints in the first-aid's interface; crush your finger ;)

 # Release

 In order to release a new version :